ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/configuration/conventions/misc.dotnet.markdown

 It determines if it should attempt to prettify the generated Linq expressions in definitions of indexes and transformers (used by the following classes: `AbstractIndexCreationTask`, `AbstractMultiMapIndexCreationTask`, `AbstractTransformerCreationTask` and `IndexDefinitionBuilder`).

 {CODE prettify_generated_linq_expressions@ClientApi\Configuration\Conventions\Misc.cs /}

+###IndexAndTransformerReplicationMode

+This conventions determines if index and transformer definitions should be replicated to destination servers when indexes and transformers are deployed using the `AbstractIndexCreationTask` and `AbstractTransformerCreationTask`.

+Possible values are:

+- `None`,
+- `Indexes`,
+- `Transformers`

+with default set to `Indexes | Transformers`.

+{CODE index_and_transformer_replication_mode@ClientApi\Configuration\Conventions\Misc.cs /}